vmapps/dashcards/README.md

 - cards are kind of plugins that user can develop
 - cards can be called multiple times
-This small project has been first been developed to build a dashboard to Raspberry PI devicesm, to run it through crontab and to share the HTML page using a standard web server.
+This small project has been first been developed to build a dashboard to Raspberry PI devices, to run it through crontab and to share the HTML page using a standard web server.

 ## Requirements